photm5/hs-cucumber/README.md

 [2]: https://github.com/sol/cucumber-haskell
 [3]: https://github.com/Erkan-Yilmaz/haskell-cucumber

-So, now that I’ve complained about the others, let’s talk about the flaws of my attempt.
-We just saw the same problem from three different perspectives:
-Haskell isn’t dynamically typed, and running as many passing steps as possible asks for deferring type errors to runtime.
+So, now that I’ve complained about the others, let’s talk about my attempt.
+We just saw the same problem from three different perspectives: Haskell isn’t dynamically typed, and running as many passing steps as possible asks for deferring type errors to runtime.
 I propose to approach the problem from a different angle:  Embracing the need of dynamic typing to (kind-of) elegantly solve the problem.

 This means I’m using `Dynamic` and `Typeable` (which are not the nicest of things, but arguably necessary in this case) in order to allow the use of